Hana's Kitchen: Cozy game design meets language learning

 Games for language learning

-People learning a language often watch TV shows or movies in that language to supplement their studying.
+People learning a language often watch shows or movies in that language to supplement their studying.
 In the same manner, games can also be used as a language learning tool.
 Through discussions with friends and online forums, I learned that people are actively seeking games they can play to learn a language, but few exist in the market.
 As someone learning Japanese, this sparked my curiosity: what would a game that helps you learn a language look like?

-Researching learning methods
+Researching language learning methods

 Popular language learning apps